wjoseph0/agentCollaboration-archive/README.md

-# Agentpad
+# Openagent

-Real estate collaboration software for buyers and agents.
+Software to help you buy a house without a real estate agent.